 Graduating students pay a \$125 fee.
 It covers the processing and framing of your degree, the graduation ceremony, and lifetime employment service.

 Uniforms

-You are required to wear a uniform if you enroll in Medical Assisting and Physical Therapist Assistant or are accepted as a cadet in the Leadership Honor Academy.
+You are required to wear a uniform if you enroll in the Medical Assisting or Physical Therapist Assistant programs.
 You will receive information regarding uniforms after enrolling.

 Textbooks